pubsubdb/pubsubdb/docs/developer_guide.md

 | stats/measures    | A list of measures that define the statistical aggregations.       |

 ### Measure | Avg
-The `average` measure should only be used to target `number` fields.
+The `avg` (average) measure should only be used to target `number` fields.
 It returns the mean over the specified job aggregation time period for the target field.

+### Measure | Sum
+The `sum` measure should only be used to target `number` fields.
+It returns the sum over the specified job aggregation time period for the target field.

 ### Measure | Count
-When the `count` measure is collected, all cardinal values will be grouped when providing the value.
+When the `count` measure is collected, *all cardinal values* will be grouped when providing the value.
 If there are two unique values for `object_type` across all workflows that run (e.g, widgetA, widgetB), then the system will provide counts for each individually.
 This is true for boolean fields as well where both `true` and `false` counts are tracked.

-### Measure | Median
+### Measure | Mdn
-When the `median` measure is collected, all values must be collected and retained for the time period.
+When the `mdn` (median) measure is collected, all values must be collected and retained for the time period.
 If 1,000 jobs are run, there will be exactly 1,000 values retained.
 The approach uses a sorted set for values with one set for slice of time per the `granularity` setting for the flow's `stats`.

 ### Measure | Index
-When the `index` measure is collected, the value of the `id` field will be stored in a sub-index organized by cardinal field values.
+When the `index` measure is collected, the value of the `id` field will be stored in a sub-index organized *by cardinal field values*.
 For example, if a string field ("object_type") is targeted for indexing, two indexes will be created: `object_type:widgetA`, `object_type:widgetB` (assuming these are the enumerated values for this field).

 Consider the following query that returns just those jobs with an `object_type` field with a value of `widgetA`.
 The max response count default is 1,000, but can be increased. *Note how the time range is required.
 Include `start` **and** `end` values or use a `range` and pin the direction using `start` **or** `end`.*